 Security is both the focus and growing concern of many businesses.

-What are everyone’s passwords?
-What is your procedure when someone
+- What is your procedure when someone leaves your organisation?

 What security should you be setting on your documents?

-demands the highest level of protection and authorisation.
-Similarly with accounting
+Confidential information demands the highest level of protection.

 With the always-on connections being used widely today, you must protect your business from external threats.

 A firewall is the name of the function given to a device that protects your internal network from outside intrusions.